RigoBlock/RBIPs/RBIPs/RBIP22.md

 ## Abstract

-The Rigoblock governance is a set of smart contracts that formally own all Rigoblock protocol and staking smart contracts.
-Smart pools need an extension to interact with the governance.
+Rigoblock pools perform cross-chain transactions by means of a custom extension that allowes interacting with pre-set bridges and batches approval settings in the transaction.

 ## Motivation